ReinhardtR/pokebot/README.md

 ```
 npm install
 ```
-to snag all of the dependencies.
-Of course, you need [node](https://nodejs.org/en/) installed.
+to get all dependencies.
+You will also need to have [node](https://nodejs.org/en/) installed.
 To optimize testing, this [nodemon](https://www.npmjs.com/package/nodemon) is also recommended.

 ## Use ⚙️
 | Command | Description |